MP Estate Planning UK

 Key Takeaways

-• Professional guidance is crucial for navigating these changes.
+• Professional guidance from a specialist — not a generalist — is essential for navigating these reforms effectively.

 Overview of Inheritance Tax in the UK